 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Endogenous peptide GPR83 agonist.
+PEN (human) is a endogenous peptide GPR83 agonist.
 ProSAAS-derived neuropeptide.

 |Storage||Store at -20°C|